Logos, fonts and templates

 The second is Nunito Sans.
 This is our online font.
 We use Nunito Sans on our website because it is designed to be easily readable on screen.

 You should use our primary colour as the main colour in any materials you create.
-You can use our secondary colours to add decoration to your work, highlight certain information, or complement the primary colour.
+You’ll notice some secondary colours are used on our website, and for corporate communications materials.
+Secondary colours can be used to add decoration to your work, highlight certain information, or complement the primary colour.

 Our primary colour is:

 Our secondary colours are: